Listed on this page are our direct Bender

 Rauenberg.
 On 5-9-1915 the second Battle of Artois begins.
 Franz

-Jakob Klee is my Bender / Blaies generations 8th cousin, 2
+Jakob Klee is my Bender / Fries / Blaies generation 8th cousin, 2

 generations removed.